hmhuan/CTDL-GT_TRANSLATE-EBOOK/README.md

 Books:
   Introduction to Algorithm 3rd

-Annoucement: We re-start this project at this time, Every chapter will be updated in every week.
+Annoucement: We re-start this project at this time, every chapter will be updated in every week (or month).